 Wear a tie featuring the image of French economist, politician, and liberal thinker Frédéric Bastiat (1801-1850).

 Patrick Déry holds a bachelor of law degree and a certificate in journalism from Laval University.
-He developed his own retail business for nine years before selling it to devote himself to journalism.
-He was deputy editor-in-chief of Trente, the magazine of the Fédération professionnelle des journalistes du Québec, from 2006 to 2011.
-He also worked as a copy editor for Le Journal de Montréal, the Métro newspaper, and La Presse, where he managed the editorial pages from 2013 to 2015.
-He has a particular interest in health care and education public policy, and in small businesses.
-He joined the MEI team in January 2017.
+He developed his own retail business for nine years before selling it to devote himself to journalism for another ten years.
+He notably managed the opinion pages of La Presse from 2013 to 2015.
+Patrick has a particular interest in health care and education public policy, and in small businesses.
+He worked with the MEI team from January 2017 to June 2019.

 Viewpoint showing that to ensure the best possible access to care, health professionals should be able to use all their skills